Souhail-O/igr204-baby_names/README.md

 </p>

 If we click on 'Camille', we can see its distribution through time.
 We can see that that before 1960, this name was mostly given to boys and after 1970, that it was mostly given to girls.
-During the period 1960-1970, the name was not popular which explains the strong variations occuring during those years as well as the pike of 1963 shown in the previous image.
+During the period 1960-1970, the name was not popular which explains the strong variations occuring during those years as well as the peak of 1963 shown in the previous image.

 <p align="center">
   <img src="/Dash/Dash_7.png", height=250/>